jethornton/flexgui/docs/source/hal.rst

 HAL Buttons
 ===========

-Any QPushButton can have a HAL pin by adding a string Dynamic Property called `function` with the value of `hal_pin` and a string Dynamic Property called `pin_n` where n is some non repeated number with a property of `pin_name, pin_type, pin_dir` seperated by comma's
+Any QPushButton, QCheckBox or QRadioButton can have a HAL pin by adding a string Dynamic Property called `function` with the value of `hal_pin` and a string Dynamic Property called `pin_n` where n is some non repeated number with a property of `pin_name, pin_type, pin_dir` seperated by comma's

 Pin Types::